-- The technology heavy Nasdaq not only failed to test previous highs but failed at the previous highs from earlier this year.

-- While the "QE4" should bode well for QQQ, it continues to perform weaker than the overall S&P 500 Index.
+- The technology heavy Nasdaq is once again testing its all-time highs.

 - The "Sell signal" is close to being reversed, but only barely so.
 QQQ needs to break out to new highs to confirm the bullish trend.

-- QQQ is back to very overbought short-term so remain a cautious adding exposure.
+- QQQ is back to EXTREME overbought short-term so remain a cautious adding exposure.
+A

+correction is likely which will provide a much better entry point.

 - Short-Term Positioning: Bullish

-- o Last Week: Hold position
+- Last Week: Hold position

 - o This Week: Hold position

-- Stop-loss moved up to \$175
+- Stop-loss moved up to \$185

 - Long-Term Positioning: Neutral